AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 ### Linking people and properties : `link`

-Links people to properties as buyers or sellers by their UUIDs.
+Links people to properties as buyers or sellers by their IDs.

 Format: `link c/CONTACT_ID... r/RELATIONSHIP p/PROPERTY_ID...`

 * `RELATIONSHIP` **must be either `buyer` or `seller`**
-* `CONTACT_ID` and `PROPERTY_ID` refer to the UUIDs of the people and properties being linked respectively.
+* `CONTACT_ID` and `PROPERTY_ID` refer to the IDs of the people and properties being linked respectively.
 * `link` can link any number of properties and people at once (excluding none).

 <div markdown="block" class="alert alert-info">